radiantlogic-v8/documentation-new/documentation/global-identity-builder-guide/create-projects/define-attribute-priority.md

 ---
 title: Define attribute priority in Global Identity Builder
-description: Define attribute priority in Global Identity Builder
+description: Learn how to define attribute priority precedence in a Global Identity Builder project when multiple identity sources publish values to the same global profile attribute (defined in the attribute mapping).
 ---

 # Define attribute priority in Global Identity Builder